xairaven/MediaFetchBot/README.md

 <h2>Available Inputs:</h2>

 - `/help` — Instruction.
 You can also change localization text.
 For that, change the text in `media_fetch_bot/locales/en.json`.
-- TikTok or Instagram Link — Get your content!
-Videos, Photo Slides, Instagram Photos, Reels and Stories available.
+- TikTok, Instagram or YouTube Link — Get your content!
+Enjoy 🎉

 <h2>Contributions</h2>